What is the Community Infrastructure Levy (CIL)?

 Charging authorities are required to spend the levy’s revenue on what they see as the infrastructure needed to support the development of their area.
 The assessment of ‘need’ will largely by informed by the Infrastructure Delivery Plans (IDPs) published by each authority alongside their Local Plans.
 The levy is intended to focus on the provision of new or improved infrastructure and should not be used to remedy pre-existing deficiencies unless those deficiencies will be made more severe by new development.

-A project being included on the R123 List does not signify a guarantee of CIL funding.
+A project being included on the List does not signify a guarantee of CIL funding.
 Whether a project receives CIL funding will depend on the Council’s priorities at the time of the application for funding being made, and the amount of CIL funding available.
 The District Council will ensure timely release of funds when invoices are received for satisfactorily completed works.

 How will local neighbourhoods benefit from CIL?

 Charging authorities must allocate a ‘meaningful proportion’ of levy revenues raised in each neighbourhood back to that neighbourhood.
 This will ensure that where a neighbourhood experiences a new development, it receives sufficient money to help it manage the resulting impacts on the locality.
+Currently the percentage is set at 15% or, in areas where there is a neighbourhood development plan, the amount passed to the parish or town council is 25%.

 Is there a mechanism for the CIL to be spent outside of the charging authority?

-Charging authorities may pass money to bodies outside their area to deliver infrastructure which will benefit the development of their area, such as the Environment Agency for flood defence or, in two tier areas such as Cambridgeshire, the county council, for education and transport infrastructure.
+Charging authorities may pass money to bodies outside their area to deliver infrastructure which will benefit the development of their area, such as the Environment Agency for flood defence or, in two tier areas such as Cambridgeshire, the County Council, for education and transport infrastructure.
 Charging authorities will also be able to collaborate and pool their revenue from their respective levies to support the delivery of ‘sub-regional infrastructure’.

 How will CIL be monitored?